 Preheat the oven to 400 degrees. (ovens vary, I use 375 degrees)Enjoy this amazing Coconut Cake Recipe!

 Have your eggs at room temperature ( or put them in warm water to warm them up for about 5 minutes) Separate the whites and the yolks.
 Put the egg whites into your beater bowl. ( I am using a 4 quart Kitchen Aid mixer in the video).
 Beat them with a pinch of salt until stiff but not dry.
 Transfer them to another bowl and set aside.

-3. Cream 1/2 cup of softened unsalted butter with 1 3/4 cups of granulated sugar and 1 cup of canned Cream Of Coconut. ( I use and prefer Coco Lopez brand) Mix on medium high speed for about 3 minutes or until the mixture is lighter., scraping the bowl a couple of times during the process.
+Cream 1/2 cup of softened unsalted butter with 1 3/4 cups of granulated sugar and 1 cup of canned Cream Of Coconut. ( I use and prefer Coco Lopez brand) Mix on medium high speed for about 3 minutes or until the mixture is lighter., scraping the bowl a couple of times during the process.

 NOTE: Do not use Coconut Milk.

-4. Add the egg yolks one at a time mixing well after each addition.
+Add the egg yolks one at a time mixing well after each addition.
 Once the yolks are mixed.
 Add 1/2 teaspoon each of vanilla and coconut extracts and mix at low speed.

 Sift 2 3/4 cups of flour, 1 teaspoon of baking powder, 1/2 teaspoon baking soda and a 1/2 teaspoon of salt together onto a piece of waxed paper or into a bowl.
 Add the flour mixture to the butter mixture on low speed.
 Add 1 cup of buttermilk.
 Increase the speed and beat for a few seconds until the flour and Buttermilk are incorporated.

 Fold the egg whites into the batter.
-Split the batter between 3 8 or 9 inch round pans and bake for 15-20 minutes.
+Split the batter between three 8 or 9 inch round pans and bake for 15-20 minutes.